Travel to any of the wilderness cabins requires preparation and planning! Visit https://www.nps.gov/hale/planyourvisit/wilderness-cabins.htm

 Directions

-From Kahului, take Hana Highway (SR36) for 2.0 miles toward Hana.
+From Kahului, take Hana Highway (SR36) for 2 miles toward Hana.
 Turn right onto Haleakala Highway (SR37) and travel 7.8 miles.
-Turn left onto State Highway 377 and travel 6 miles.
-Turn left onto Crater Road and travel 1.2 miles.
-Continue 9.9 miles to the park entrance station.
-The summit is 11 miles beyond the entrance station.
-Cabins are accessible only by hiking trails from the summit area.
+Turn left onto Highway 377 for 6 miles.
+Turn left onto Crater Road at the large brown Haleakala NP sign and continue 1.2 miles, then 9.9 miles to the park entrance.
+The summit is 11 miles beyond the entrance (about 30 minutes).
+Trailheads for the cabins are in the summit area.

 Amenities